Robbie Ray: Arizona Diamondbacks (2015–2020)

 Ray had an unremarkable start to the 2017 season, with a 4.57 ERA through eight starts.
 At that point, Randy Johnson, who was serving as a special assistant to the Diamondbacks' president, spoke with Ray and told him, "You better figure this out, because you never know what your last pitch is going to be."
 From there, Ray went on a 27 1/3-inning scoreless streak, including his first major league complete game shutout, coming on May 30 against the Pittsburgh Pirates.
 As the Diamondbacks' No. 2 starter behind Zack Greinke, Ray finished the first half of the season with eight wins and a 2.97 ERA, leading to his first All-Star Game selection.
 Ray's season was interrupted on July 28, when he was hit in the head with a 108 mph line drive from Luke Voit of the St. Louis Cardinals.
 Ray fell to the ground and was placed on concussion protocols, only returning to the mound on August 24.
 Ray made 28 regular-season starts for Arizona, going 15–5 with a 2.89 ERA in the process.
-The Diamondbacks propelled to 93 wins, the best record since the franchise began, while Ray boasted 12.1 K/9 and held his opponents to a batting average of .199, the best of any Diamondback since Johnson's .197 in 2004.
-Ray made his first postseason start with 2 1/3 innings of relief in the 2017 National League Wild Card Game against the Colorado Rockies.
+The Diamondbacks propelled to 93 wins, while Ray boasted 12.1 K/9 and held his opponents to a batting average of .199, the best of any Diamondback since Johnson's .197 in 2004.
+Ray made his first postseason appearance with 2 1/3 innings of relief in the 2017 National League Wild Card Game against the Colorado Rockies.
 Although the Diamondbacks won that game and advanced to the 2017 National League Division Series (NLDS), the need to use Ray in the Wild Card Game pushed his start from Game 1 to Game 2 of the NLDS.
 There, he surrendered three runs in 4 1/3 innings of an eventual 8–5 defeat at the hands of the Los Angeles Dodgers.
-The Dodgers swept the Diamondbacks in three games, eliminating Arizona from postseason contention.
+The Dodgers swept the Diamondbacks in three games, eliminating Arizona from the postseason.

 After going 2–0 with a 4.88 ERA in his first four starts of the 2018 season, Ray left his April 30 start against the Nationals with a strained oblique muscle and no timetable for his return.
 He returned on June 27, pitching six innings and allowing two hits in a 2–1 victory over the Miami Marlins.
-Upon his return, Ray struggled with going deep into games: on his third time through the order, batters would hit .286 against him; the season prior, it would take four times through the lineup before his opposing batting average would be that high, He finished the season 6–2 with an ERA of 3.93 in 24 starts.
+Upon his return, Ray struggled with going deep into games: on his third time through the order, batters would hit .286 against him; the season prior, it would take four times through the lineup before his opposing players batting averages would be that high, He finished the season 6–2 with an ERA of 3.93 in 24 starts.
 In 123 2/3 innings, he struck out 165 batters, and gave up 70 walks.